TerryPei/Terry000.github.io-1/index.md

 ## Hobbies:

- **Table Tennis**: Ever trained at a professional sports school in China and won second place in the municipal men's competition.
+ * Table Tennis: Ever trained at a professional sports school in China and won second place in the municipal men's competition.

- **Astronomy**: Be proficient in using a variety of astronomical equipment and be competent for basic astronomical observations (Not profressional).
+ * Astronomy: Be proficient in using a variety of astronomical equipment and be competent for basic astronomical observations (Not profressional).

- **Basketball**: Guard and Shooter.
+ * Basketball: Guard and Shooter.

 ## Contact